 Application Requirements

-1. 200-250 word (1 page) summary of research idea
+1. Summary of research idea (200-250 words)

-2. 100-150 word (1/2 page) description of research site(s) and country context
+2. Description of research site(s) and country context (100-150 words)

-3. Evidence of language ability – submit one of the following:
+3. Evidence of language ability – Submit one of the following:

 • Copy of university transcript*